 Over time, debris and rust can develop along the tracks of your garage door system.
 That could impact your door’s operation, as components can’t move as smoothly as they could if the tracks were clear.
 If your roller tracks aren’t clear, use an old toothbrush to dislodge dirt, grime or grease.
 Once you’ve removed significant buildup with a brush, spray the tracks with disc brake cleaner.
 Wipe the tracks with a clean rag to remove the cleaner and any grease or debris that remains.

 2. Tighten the Hardware

-Over the course of a year, you could use your garage door up to 1,500 times.
+Over the course of a year, you may use your garage door up to 1,500 times.
 As it opens and closes, the vibration of the components can loosen the hardware, from brackets to chain screws to bolts.
 Check that the brackets that hold garage door tracks to the ceiling and wall are tightened appropriately.
 Tighten any loose nuts and bolts throughout the system.
 While you’re checking these fasteners, replace ones that are rusted or damaged.

 3. Inspect the Rollers

 Over time, your garage door rollers could wear out.
 Check these parts with your twice-yearly maintenance checks, and know they’ll need to be replaced every five years to seven years.
 You’ll know you need to replace a roller if it has cracked, chipped or worn.

 You might not want to attempt to remove or replace the garage door rollers yourself.
 The bottom roller brackets are attached to lift cables, which are under high tension.
 You risk damage or injury if you try to repair this component yourself without proper knowledge.
 Call your garage door professionals to install replacement rollers and lubricate moving parts.

 4. Look at the Cables, Springs and Pulleys